 Healthy, responsible sun exposure is just as important as nutrition, exercise, and clean water when it comes to optimal well-being and vibrant health - I consider it an essential nutrient!

 The key to healthy sun exposure is avoiding sun burns.
 With proper nutrition, natural skin care, and gradually increasing sun exposure at the beginning of summer you'll set yourself up for healthy glowing skin all summer!

 We have evolved with the sun, so it doesn't make sense to avoid it like the plague, or to put extremely harmful chemicals on our skin in the form of sunscreens.
-People can be prone to skin cancer not from sun exposure, but because they are lacking nutrients - especially vitamin D and antioxidants - as well as a build up of toxins in the body, inadequate nutrition, getting too many sun burns, and overall less than optimal immune system functioning.
+People can be prone to skin cancer not from sun exposure, but because they are lacking nutrients - especially vitamin D and antioxidants - as well as inadequate nutrition, getting too many sun burns, and a less than optimal immune system functioning.

 Tips for Healthy Sun Exposure:

 1. Eat your fruits and veggies!
 Especially those with orange and red pigments.
 These pigments are powerful antioxidants and help your body produce more melanin - the pigment responsible for our skin colour.
 Melanin is produced from the oxidation of the amino acid tyrosine, so loading up antioxidants mitigates any negative effects of the tyrosine oxidation.

 2. Natural Skin Care.
 If you wouldn't eat it, don't put it on your skin!
 Our skin is our largest organ –– we absorb what we put on our skin.
 The chemicals in conventional sunscreen are some of the most toxic ingredients we can come in contact with, but people have such fear of the sun that they don't think twice about covering their bodies in sunscreen (regardless of the ingredients).
 Moisturizers are not much better - best to choose organic and natural sunscreens or a natural sun block with zinc oxide.